Turkey or Chicken Enchiladas Verdes

 Turkey or Chicken Enchiladas Verde is light and delicious.
-It is the perfect use for leftover Turkey or Chicken or use a rotisserie chicken.
+It is perfect for leftover turkey or chicken, or you can buy a rotisserie chicken.

 What is enchiladas verdes?